caseyg/awesome/README.md

 *   [htunnicliff/jmap-jam](https://github.com/htunnicliff/jmap-jam) - Jam is a tiny (~2kb gzipped), strongly-typed JMAP client with zero runtime dependencies.
 It has friendly, fluent APIs that make working with JMAP a breeze.

-*   [different-ai/file-organizer-2000](https://github.com/different-ai/file-organizer-2000) - AI assistant for Obsidian that goes beyond just a chat.
+*   [different-ai/file-organizer-2000](https://github.com/different-ai/file-organizer-2000) - Note Companion: AI assistant for Obsidian that goes beyond just a chat. (prev File Organizer 2000)

 *   [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
 Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.